 The proposal includes the following two parts to the OMAF-related SEI messages:

 Use a separate SEI message for signalling of sphere coverage information such that the same syntax could be used for any type of projection, and signal the sphere coverage information by specifying the center point of the coverage sphere region, the azimuth and elevation ranges, and the tilt angle of the sphere region.
-Consequently, remove
+Consequently, remove the sphere coverage parameters from the ERP SEI message.

 For ERP, if an applicable region-wise packing (RWP) SEI message is not present, the projection equations that involve the sphere coverage parameters apply; otherwise, the projection equations that do not involve the sphere coverage parameters apply.
 For both cases, the azimuth equation is changed a little bit such that the left side of a full coverage ERP picture corresponds to −180 degree instead of 180 degrees.